 Attribute sets are group of parameters that measure similar performance attributes.
 For example, Response Time, Memory Used, CPU Used.

 A web-based administration interface that was used prior to the TrueSight Infrastructure Management 10.5 release to monitor installation components, create policies, and configure the PATROL Agents.
 With TrueSight Infrastructure Management 10.5 release, these functions are available from the TrueSight console.
-For more information, see .
+For more information, see Changes to infrastructure monitoring administration .

 Dashboards provide consolidated and customized views of an environment.
 Dashboards are made up of dashlets.